This information applies only to the Original Course View.

 - Icon Only displays content items as titled icons with no descriptions.

 - Text Only displays content items as titles with short text descriptions only.

 - Icon and Text, the default option, displays titled icons with descriptions.

 Changing the default content view affects only new content areas.
 To change all existing pages as well, select the check box to Apply this view to all existing content.

 You can add a banner image to appear at the top of the course entry point.
 The banner image is automatically centered.

 Use Browse My Computer to locate an image file on your computer.
-You cannot use images stored in Content Collection or Course Files; however, a copy is stored there with each new upload.
-If you delete the image from the course entry page, the image file remains in the course storage repository in the main folder.
+You can't use images stored in the Content Collection or Course Files.
+However, a copy is stored there with each new upload.
+If you delete the image from the course entry page, the image file remains in the course's file repository in the main folder.

 A recommended size for banners is approximately 480 by 80 pixels.
-When choosing a banner image, keep in mind that users can resize their browser windows, expand and collapse the course menu, and use monitors of varying sizes and screen resolutions.
-After you upload a banner, view it under those varying conditions to be sure that it appears as intended.
+When you choose a banner image, keep in mind that users can resize their browser windows, expand and collapse the course menu, and use monitors of varying sizes and screen resolutions.
+After you upload a banner, view it under those conditions to be sure that it appears as intended.